 Concern over the succession meant that Henry was keen to father more sons.
 Elizabeth was 36 years old when she conceived for the seventh time.
 Her daughter Katherine was born on 2nd February.
-Childbirth in the Tudor period was full of danger and the risk of complications or infections great.
-Elizabeth did not recover from this birth and died on her 37th birthday.
+Childbirth in the Tudor period was risky and the danger of complications or infections great.
+Elizabeth did not recover from this birth and died on 11th February 1503.
+She was 37 years old.
 Princess Katherine died a few days after her mother.

 Elizabeth was given a lavish funeral and was buried in Westminster Abbey.
 A bronze effigy was placed on her tomb.

 Heather Y Wheeler.
 (2017).
 Elizabeth of York 1466 – 1503 Available: http://www.tudornation.com/elizabeth-of-york-1466-1503 Last accessed February 16th, 2019

 - A chronology of Tudor Births, Marriages and Deaths January 1467 Birth of John Colet A son, John was born to Henry Colet in London.
 John Colet would become a notable christian humanist. circa 1473 Birth of Thomas Wolsey A son, Thomas, was born to Robert Wolsey, an Ipswich butcher…